OPSILab/Service-Catalog/docs/usage/index.md

  ![](federate.png)

  ## Configuration page

  In this page , datasets containing a list of catalogues can be added to the service catalogue.

  ![](configuration.png)

-By clicking the add new button , a form with catalogue fields will appear and, when each required field is set by the user, a click on the confirm button will save the catalogue
+By clicking the add new button , a form with dataset fields will appear and, when each required field is set by the user, a click on the confirm button will save the catalogue

 ![](add-dataset.png)